Higurashi-kagome/dir-tree/README.md

 ## Known Issues

-- It's slow when generating the tree for a directory with a amount of file, you need to wait for a while in this case.
+- It's slow when generating the tree for a directory with a amount of files, you need to wait for a while in this case.
 - The .gitignore file in the subfolder will not be parsed.
 So you might find the patterns of the .gitignore file don't work if you used .gitignore in the subfolders.

 ## Change Log